 Brothers of Lafayette is a men’s organization that fosters personal, social, academic, intellectual, and professional development within its members.
 As an organization, it provides a safe and positive atmosphere for men on Lafayette College’s campus.
 BOL’s goal is to make it possible for its members to be strong and to be empowered with the tools needed to be successful in life.

-The HOLA Floor was established to promote students to pursue a higher education, promote cross-culture communication on campus, leadership skills and to learn about the heritage of Latin America.
+The HOLA Floor was established to promote student pursuit of a higher education, cross-culture communication on campus, leadership skills, and learning about the heritage of Latin America.
 The goal for the HOLA Floor is to become every year more proactive on and off campus.
 HOLA Floor encourages conversations in the dorms, in the cafeteria, and in the classrooms.
 HOLA members act as a model of cultural diversity in student life and as an agent for social change towards greater cultural diversity on the Lafayette campus.

 An organization that celebrates the cultural contributions of Latino/as and Latin Americans, the society sponsors lectures, film, dances, and a series of lunches, during which students who are learning Spanish can converse with native speakers.
 The group hosts activities each year during Latino Heritage Month (Sept.
 15-Oct.
 15) including a Latin Market with food and crafts.
 They decorate the Landis Atrium of Farinon College Center with flags of Spanish-speaking nations.
-Students from Puerto Rico, the Dominican Republic, Nicaragua, Colombia, Costa Rica, Venezuela, Peru, and other Latino-American countries provide insight into their native countries as well as speaking to the experiences of Latinos in the United States.
+Students from Puerto Rico, the Dominican Republic, Nicaragua, Colombia, Costa Rica, Venezuela, Peru, and other Latin American countries, provide insight into their native countries, and speak of the experiences of Latinos in the United States.

-The Newman Association is the Catholic student group on campus but welcomes students of all religions with its many social and spiritual activities.
-A retreat to Cape May, New Jersey is held every fall.
+The Newman Association is the Catholic student group on campus that welcomes students of all religions with its many social and spiritual activities.
+A retreat to Cape May, New Jersey, is held every fall.
 Fellowship dinners are open to the campus and are held at the Newman House on McCartney Street about once a month.
 In addition, Newman organizes a student-run weekly Mass, social outings (bowling, ice skating, movie nights), and spiritual activities.
 Meetings are Monday nights at 9 p.m. at 119 McCartney Street.
-A discussion group also meets weekly; meeting times for this group vary semester to semester.
+A discussion group also meets weekly.
+Meeting times for this group vary from semester to semester.

 QuEST‘s mission is to provide Lafayette students, faculty, and staff with a neutral environment in which to discuss issues concerning sexual orientation and gender identity; to offer support to anyone struggling with these issues; and to help educate members of the Lafayette community and surrounding areas on topics dealing with sexual orientation.

-RISE raises awareness of the concept of poverty throughout the Lafayette College community and, when possible, to Easton.
-Rise strives to develop into a continuously expanding project, from campus to city and statewide.
-The group aims to assist in the effort to alleviate poverty, either through self-initiated projects working with people in poverty-related situations, or working (assisting with funds, labor work, organization, planning, logistics, etc.) with organizations who do the same.
+RISE raises awareness of the concept of poverty throughout the Lafayette College community and, when possible, in Easton.
+RISE strives to develop into a continuously expanding project from campus to city to statewide.
+The group aims to assist in the effort to alleviate poverty either through self-initiated projects working with people in poverty-related situations, or working (assisting with funds, labor work, organization, planning, logistics, etc.) with organizations who do the same.

 Easton, PA 18042